 - ID The identifier of the PSSM.
-This tag is required. - AC The accession of the PSSM. - DE A description; any number of DE lines are allowed per PSSM.
+This tag is required. - $\ensuremath{\mathsf{AC}}$ $\ensuremath{\mathsf{The}}$ accession of the PSSM. - DE A description; any number of DE lines are allowed per PSSM.
 Multiple description lines are concatenated in order of occurence and separated by full stops when displayed by PoSSuMsearch. - AL An alphabet string.
 Each character in the string stands for one column of the PSSM, in given order and case-sensitive.
 The length of the alphabet string determines the width of the scoring matrix, that is, how many columns are expected to be defined. - AP A name of a predefined alphabet, one of PROTEIN or DNA.
-Specifying DNA here is equivalent to specifying an AL line with an alphabet string ACGT; PROTEIN is equivalent to AL ACDEFGHIKLMNPQRSTVWY (note that the exact order of characters is important, thus the explicit specification of the alphabet strings). - Only one of AL or AP can be used for a PSSM, of course, but one of them is required. - LE The "length" of the PSSM, that is the number of rows.
-This tag is required.
+Specifying DNA here is equivalent to specifying an AL line with an alphabet string ACGT; PROTEIN is equivalent to AL ACDEFGHIKLMNPQRSTVWY (note that the exact order of characters is important, thus the explicit specification of the alphabet strings).

+Only one of AL or AP can be used for a PSSM, of course, but one of them is required.